opws/opws-dataset/docs/fields.md

 ## questions

 List of security questions.
 Each item that is a string should be interpreted as a required question: each item that is an object may have "required" or "optional" fields with the number of questions that may or must have answers given, and an "options" list of options that may be chosen.

+## statements.privacy.url

+The URL of a privacy policy / statement for the site.

+## statements.security.url

+The URL of a posted security statement for the site, such as https://github.com/security.

+## terms.service.url, terms.use.url, terms.sale.url

+URLs for posted Terms and Conditions of Service, Use, and/or Sale.
+Usually, a user has to agree to all of these to register an account (see `registration.form.terms.agreement`).

 ## notes, \*.notes